Normal life in our country today would clearly not be possible without businesses.

 First teaching September 2018 / First certification July 2020

-Unit 2 - Planning for and Pitching an Enterprise Activity
+Component 2 - Planning for and Pitching an Enterprise Activity

 Which comprises of internally assessed assignments and also contributing to a 30% of the total course.
 The focal points would include exploring ideas to plan for a micro-enterprise activity, pitching a micro-enterprise activity and reviewing own pitch for a micro-enterprise activity.

-Unit 3 - Promotion and Finance for Enterprise
+Component 3 - Promotion and Finance for Enterprise

 This is an externally assessed task and contributes to a 40% of the total course.
 This unit is an examined unit, students will have one opportunity to re-sit.
 Key emphasis will be on promotion, financial records, financial planning and forecasting.